 You should also see the phrase 'broad spectrum' on the label of any good bottle of sunscreen and it's just as important as the SPF number, if not more so.
 "A broad spectrum sunscreen protects against both UVB and UVA," explains Dr Wedgeworth.
 Rays that come from the sun fall into a number of different wavelengths.
 The SPF on the bottle mainly gives us information about UVB, which is the wavelength of light which causes burning and is responsible for skin cancers.
 We know that other wavelengths of light, particularly UVA, are detrimental to the skin, causing ageing and wrinkling."

-Should you apply sunscreen before or after moisturiser?
+Should you apply sunscreen before or after moisturiser and makeup?

 We've established that applying SPF in the morning is a must, regardless of how lengthy your morning routine currently is, but where it features in that routine is especially important.
 "You should always apply sunscreen after moisturiser," explains Dr Wedgeworth.
 "It should be the last step in your skincare routine, just before you put your makeup on."